telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 #### __Figure 5: RadSlider with custom TrackStyle__
 ![RadSlider with custom TrackStyle](images/radslider_styles_templates_trackstyle.png)

 >tip The styles in the examples are based on the default styles for the theme.
 This is the correct approach when the [implicit styling]({%slug styling-apperance-implicit-styles-overview%}#setting-a-theme-using-implicit-styles) approach is used.
-If the [StyleManager]({%slug styling-apperance-implicit-styles-overview%}#setting-a-theme-using-stylemanager) theming mechanism is chosen, there is no need to base the custom styles on the default one.
+If the [StyleManager]({%slug styling-apperance-implicit-styles-overview%}#setting-a-theme-using-stylemanager) theming mechanism is chosen there is no need to base the custom styles on the default one.

->tip In order to learn how to further modify any of the elements referenced in the article by extracting their ControlTemplate, read the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}) article.
+>tip In order to learn how to further modify any of the elements referenced in the article by extracting their control template, read the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}) article.